-10 Figure 2-8 is updated annually to include programs that begin charging Professional Degree Supplemental Tuition in that year.
+14 Figure 2-8 is updated annually to include programs that begin charging Professional Degree Supplemental Tuition in that year.

-Figure 2-9 Comparing Net Stipend to Estimated Cost of Attendance for Academic Doctoral Students, by Campus, 2020-21
+Figure 2-9 Comparing Net Stipend to Estimated Cost of Attendance for Academic Doctoral Students, by Campus, 2021-22

-- Although the framework for graduate student support is one of competition rather than affordability, there has been an increased interest in addressing the basic needs insecurity of UC's graduate students. - The chart above offers a new way to assess the affordability of graduate academic doctoral stipends by comparing it to estimated living expenses across UC campuses. - In 2020-21, the systemwide average net stipend was slightly higher than the average estimated educational costs, using data from a 2017 Graduate Cost of Attendance survey, adjusted for inflation.
-However, the results vary by campus. - The largest difference between the average net stipend and average budget is at San Francisco (\$11,600) followed by Berkeley (\$8,300), much higher than the systemwide difference of about \$5,000.
-This is likely due to a higher cost of living near these campuses. - Additional work will need to be done to assess the utility of this metric.
-A new Graduate Cost of Attendance Survey is scheduled for 2022, which will provide new cost of attendance estimates.
+- Although the framework for graduate student support is one of competition rather than affordability, there has been an increased interest in addressing the basic needs insecurity of UC's graduate students. - The chart above offers a new way to assess the affordability of graduate academic doctoral stipends by comparing it to estimated living expenses across UC campuses. - In 2021-22, the systemwide average net stipend was higher than the average estimated educational costs at every campus using data from a 2022 Graduate Cost of Attendance survey, adjusted for inflation.
+However, the results vary by campus. - The largest difference between the average net stipend and average budget is at San Francisco (\$10,600) followed by Berkeley (\$7,100), much higher than the systemwide difference of about \$3,600. - Additional review will be conducted to assess the utility of this metric.

-Figure 2-10 Comparing Net Stipend to Cost of Attendance of Academic Doctoral Students by Discipline, 2020-21
+Figure 2-10 Comparing Net Stipend to Cost of Attendance of Academic Doctoral Students by Discipline, 2021-22

 - This chart above shows applies the same metric-graduate academic doctoral stipends compared with estimated student budget-by academic discipline.
-Although the average net stipends are higher than average budgets across disciplines, the results vary by discipline. - In 2020-21, the largest difference between the average net stipend and average budget is for Life Sciences (\$7,600), followed by Health Sciences (\$7,400) and Physical Sciences (\$7,000), slightly higher than the difference of about \$5,000 across all disciplines. - The gap between average net stipend and average budget for two disciplines, Arts (\$2,800) and Engineering (\$1,950), was below the systemwide gap of \$5,000.
-For all other disciplines, the difference between the average net stipend and average budget are similar to the difference across all disciplines.
+Although the average net stipends are higher than average budgets across disciplines, the results vary by discipline. - In 2021-22, the largest difference between the average net stipend and average budget is for Life Sciences (\$6,800), followed by Physical Sciences (\$6,000) and Health Sciences (\$4,700), slightly higher than the difference of about \$3,600 across all disciplines. - The gap between average net stipend and average budget for three disciplines, Arts (\$100), Professional (\$800), and Engineering (\$900), was below the systemwide gap of \$3,600.
+For Social Sciences, the difference between the average net stipend and average budget is closer to the difference across all disciplines.

-New Developments for 2021-22 and 2022-23
+New Developments for 2022-23 and 2023-24